 Please be aware that by registering for this opportunity, you are expressing your interest in joining a language course.
 Free places are limited and unfortunately we cannot guarantee all students a place.
 The places are funded by your home School/College and for this reason, we ask that you are committed to learning a language and the work involved before taking up the place of a fellow student.

 Terms and Conditions

-Failure to attend 3 sessions in a row without a valid reason will result in expulsion from the course.
+- Failure to attend 3 sessions in a row without a valid reason will result in removal from the course.

-Students will be enrolled on Open Accesslanguage modules to facilitate access to course material on Canvas and to allow course completion to be recorded on student transcripts.
+- Students will be enrolled on a non-credit bearing language module to facilitate access to course material on Canvas and to allow course completion to be recorded on student transcripts.
 These modules do not contribute credits to students’ degree programmes and will not impact on any other marks.

 - We reserve the right to decline enrolments which are not appropriate to students’ previous knowledge/experience of the language level.

 - In line with all University modules, a minimum of 70% attendance is required;

 - Students must satisfactorily complete a minimum of 6 pieces of formative assessment, 3 of which must be in Semester 2.
 (These are informal assessments and their format will vary by language and level);

 - Fulfilment of the above conditions will generate a non-credit bearing notification of completion on your end-of-year transcript.

 - July 2015: Current (continuing) students) will be notified of the outcome of their application by e-mail.
 Where multiple teaching times are available, successful applicants will be asked to reserve a place in their preferred teaching group in the Canvas section for their language course once it is available for 2015-16.